• Skip to primary navigation

 Hi, friends!
 Nicole here with one of my favorite treats to make on warm spring evenings: blackberries and coconut whipped cream!

 My dad loves pretty much anything made with coconut so when I first discovered that coconut milk could be turned into a lovely whipped cream, I knew I’d found the perfect recipe to surprise him with.
-Like we made for these apple-filled pumpkin crepes.
+I have made it for Apple-Filled Pumpkin Crepes and beautiful Caramelized Bosc Pears and now, for these berries!

 Blackberries and Coconut Whipped Cream